-|Lockheed Martin||LMT (NYSE)||Aerospace & Defense||14,8%||1980 – january 2019|
+|Lockheed Martin||LMT (NYSE)||Aerospace & Defense||14,8%||1980 – January 2019|

-|Raytheon||RTN (NYSE)||Aerospace & Defense||13,8%||1980 – january 2019|
+|Raytheon||RTN (NYSE)||Aerospace & Defense||13,8%||1980 – January 2019|

-|Altria||MO (NYSE)||Tobacco||28,6%||1980 – january 2019|
+|Altria||MO (NYSE)||Tobacco||28,6%||1980 – January 2019|

-|Brown-Forman||BF-B (NYSE)||Alcohol||25,6%||1995 – january 2019|
+|Brown-Forman||BF-B (NYSE)||Alcohol||25,6%||1995 – January 2019|

-|Diageo||DGE.L (London)||Alcohol||11,2%||1995 – january 2019|
+|Diageo||DGE.L (London)||Alcohol||11,2%||1995 – January 2019|

-|Carlsberg||CARL-B.CO (København)||Alcohol||9,2%||2000 – january 2019|
+|Carlsberg||CARL-B.CO (København)||Alcohol||9,2%||2000 – January 2019|

-|Constellation Brands||STZ (NYSE)||Alcohol||16,2%||1995 – january 2019|
+|Constellation Brands||STZ (NYSE)||Alcohol||16,2%||1995 – January 2019|

-|British American Tobacco||BATS.L (London)||Tobacco||12,2%||1995 – january 2019|
+|British American Tobacco||BATS.L (London)||Tobacco||12,2%||1995 – January 2019|

-|Molson Coors Brewing Company||TAP (NYSE)||Alcohol||10%||1980 – january 2019|
+|Molson Coors Brewing Company||TAP (NYSE)||Alcohol||10%||1980 – January 2019|

-|Northrop Grumman||NOC (NYSE)||Aerospace & Defense||15%||1980 – january 2019|
+|Northrop Grumman||NOC (NYSE)||Aerospace & Defense||15%||1980 – January 2019|

-|Swedish Match||SWMA (Stockholm)||Tbacco/snus||18%||2000 – january 2019|
+|Swedish Match||SWMA (Stockholm)||Tobacco/snus||18%||2000 – January 2019|

-|Galaxy Entertainment Group||27.HK||Gambling (Macau)||25%||2000 – january 2019|
+|Galaxy Entertainment Group||27.HK||Gambling (Macau)||25%||2000 – January 2019|

-As a side note (I’m a Norwegian citizen), I find it a little peculiar that the fund are not allowed to invest in Lockheed Martin, but at the same time The Norwegian Defense Ministry are ordering fighter jets from Lockheed Martin worth billions of dollars.
+As a side note (I’m a Norwegian citizen), I find it a little peculiar that the fund is not allowed to invest in Lockheed Martin, but at the same time The Norwegian Defense Ministry is ordering fighter jets from Lockheed Martin worth billions of dollars.
 The SWF has also invested in Canadian cannabis companies!

 Her conclusion indicates that a portfolio of these stocks from 1985 to 2015 returned 4.7% more annually compared to the broader market.
-One of Troberg’s conclusions is that the outperformance have increased over the last decade, mainly because of margin expansions.
+One of Troberg’s conclusions is that the outperformance has increased over the last decade, mainly because of margin expansions.
 She believes more focus on ESG has made sin stocks even more attractive as an investment.